 Okay, space is a concern, but how many panels can fit on an RV roof exactly?
 Let's say, the width of a standard RV is around 6 ft and the length is 20 ft.
 We end up with around 120 square feet.
 But there is a TV antenna, AC, forehead area, an outdoor unit...
 In the end you have about 50-60 square feet for panels, which is enough for about 6 modules.
 Of course all these numbers vary depending on your particular RV, but it's important to consider them before purchasing panels.

-are the best in that regard.
+When space is limited, it makes sense to go for the most efficient panels to generate the maximum amount of energy from a square foot.
+Monocrystalline panels are the best in that regard.
 Polycrystalline modules are a middle-of-the-road choice: they offer relatively high efficiency, but cost less than monocrystalline panels.
-Thin film panels, on the contrary, aren't well suited for the job.
+Thin film panels, to the contrary, aren't well suited for the job.
 While being very light, they have the lowest efficiency and the shortest lifespan – 10-15 years.

 The most popular panels for RVs are 100W.
 However, 300-330W panels, which are widely used in home installations, are also great for trailers and it's better to opt for them if you need a powerful array.